ZhuRaiko/Resume-Keyword-Highlighter-Project/model_evaluation/EVALUATION_METHODOLOGY.md

 1. **Dataset Scope:** Training data focused on CS/IT résumés; may not generalize to other fields
 2. **Language:** English-only support
-3. **Context Validation:** Some valid keywords missed due to strict grammatical requirements
+3. **Context Validation:** Some valid keywords missed due to strict grammatical requirements (by design)
-4. **Test Set Size:** End-to-end tests used 10 sentences; larger test sets would increase confidence
+4. **Aspirational Language:** Action verbs used aspirationally ("seeking to lead") are intentionally not highlighted

 ### 5.2 Recommended Future Evaluations